 |---|---|---|

-| Pensions & charities | Workplace pension; registered charity fund | Only if there is a UK tax link |
+| Pensions & charities | Workplace pension; registered charity fund | Only if the trust has a separate UK tax liability not covered by the pension or charity’s own registration |

-| Small asset rule | Arrangements pre-6 October 2020 under £100 | Becomes registerable if more assets are added |
+| Pilot trust / small asset rule | Trusts created before 6 October 2020 holding £100 or less | Becomes registerable if further assets are added or the trust acquires a tax liability |

 What you need before you register a trust with HMRC